lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >
 >If using IB for Application network configuration, config will show ***fail*** when restart network service.
 You see this error because IB driver and service is not well installed, LiCO will take care of them later, So don't worry about it.

 ###Step 4: Copy LiCO package and extract it to a directory.

-###Step 5:  copy OS ISO image to LiCO folder, e.g. "/lico_3.x/packages/os"
+###Step 5: Copy OS ISO image to LiCO folder, e.g. "/lico_3.x/packages/os"

 >**NOTE:**
 >